 The principal terms of the 1997 Plan are summarized below.
 The following summary is qualified in its entirety by reference to the full text of the 1997 Plan.
-The full text of the 1997 Plan is attached as Appendix A. Capitalized terms used herein not otherwise defined have the meanings given to them in the 1997 Plan, and the numbers reflect the 1-for-5 reverse stock split that became effective on January 26, 1999.
+The full text of the 1997 Plan is attached as Appendix A. Capitalized terms used herein not otherwise defined have the meanings given to them in the 1997 Plan.